ickshonpe/bevy_mod_ui_independent_text/README.md

 commands.spawn_bundle(Camera2dBundle::default());
 ```

-Then you can spawn a UiLabelBundle:
+Then you can draw text by spawning a UiLabelBundle:

 ```rust
  commands.spawn_bundle(UiLabelBundle {